facebook/docusaurus/website/blog/2021-11-18-algolia-docsearch-migration/index.md

 image: ./img/social-card.png
 ---

-[DocSearch](https://docsearch.algolia.com/) is migrating to a new, more powerful system.
+[DocSearch](https://docsearch.algolia.com/) is migrating to a new, more powerful system, which gives users their own Algolia application and new credentials.

 Docusaurus site owners should upgrade their site configuration **by February 1, 2022**